Skip to Content

 Here are some examples in which a healthy Pitbull barks to excess:

-• During a thunderstorm – You can desensitize and countercondition your Pitbull and get him to be a little calmer when there is thunder.
+• During a thunderstorm – You can desensitize and counter-condition your Pitbull and get him to be a little calmer when there is thunder.
 You can also consider anti-anxiety medication or supplements that help dogs stay anxiety-free during heavy rain and thunderstorms, but consult your vet first.

 • When he is anxious – This type of barking is persistent and seems to happen without significant external stimulus like an uninvited guest.
 Helping your dog reduce his anxiety is a lengthy process that involves building trust.

-A Pitbull Barking.
-Excessive Barking in Pitbulls.
+A Pitbull Barking loud.

-How to Reduce Your Pitbull’s Excessive Barking
+Turning Down the Volume: How to Manage Your Pitbull’s Barking

 The less anxious your Pitbull, the less often he will bark to excess.
 You should start with socialization and get your Pitbull accustomed to the presence of other humans and dogs.
-If he has a barking habit contingent on people’s presence, you’ll need to desensitize and countercondition him from the stimulus.

-Desensitization involves repeated and progressive exposure to the stimulus that provokes the barking.
 Counterconditioning involves pairing this stimulus with something positive (e.g., treats or toys) to change the emotional response, i.e., excessive barking.

-“Avoid gimmicks such as anti-bark collars and sprays designed to teach your Pitbull not to bark, as these only tackle the symptom and not the underlying cause.”
+“Avoid gimmicks such as anti-bark collars and sprays designed to teach your Pitbull not to bark, as these only tackle the symptom and not the underlying cause.” – World of Dogz

 You need to patiently repeat this while bringing your friend closer.
 He has to come as close as he can before your Pitbull starts growling.
 That’s where he should step back.
 This ensures that your dog doesn’t start barking.
 Instead, he becomes calm again.